InterMind: Doctor-Patient-Family Interactive Depression Assessment Empowered by Large Language Models: Methodology

 \subsubsection{Diagnostic Criteria Knowledge Retrieval}

 To leverage the knowledge in the DSM-V for generating professional assistive diagnostic reports, we introduce the retrieval-augmented generation (RAG) technology \cite{lewis2020retrieval}.
-The generated reports with dialogues in the dataset $\mathcal{D}$ can then serve as high-quality data for instruction fine-tuning to build the AI Psychologist.
 RAG combines the strengths of retrieval-based and generation-based models, which are widely used in natural language processing (NLP) tasks \cite{asai2023self,jeong2024adaptive,edge2024local}.
-It retrieves relevant documents from a corpus using a retrieval model and then uses a generative model to generate coherent responses or content based on the retrieved information, improving the accuracy and relevance of the generated output.
 We observe that the DSM-V diagnostic criteria are primarily based on patient symptoms.
 Therefore, we use the RAG technique to match the user's dialogue content with the diagnostic criteria of each depression subtype in DSM-V in terms of similarity.
 The most similar semantic diagnostic criteria are provided to GPT-4 to generate the report.

-Specifically, as shown in Figure \ref{figure7}, the depression diagnostic section of DSM-V is divided into different documents according to the depression subtypes.
+Specifically, as shown in Figure \ref{figure3}, the DSM-V is divided into different documents according to the depression subtypes.
 Let $S=\{s_1,s_2,...,s_N\}$ represents the subtype documents set, where each document $s_n$ corresponds to the symptom descriptions of a specific depression subtype.
-For a given user input $u_i$, and a document $s_n$, we encode them into high-dimensional feature vectors using an embedding network $f(*)$:
+For a given user input $u_i=\{u_{p,i},u_{f,i}\}$, and a document $s_n$, we encode them into high-dimensional feature vectors using an embedding network $f(*)$: